-Our next small business owner enlightened us about the power of family and of unity.
+Our next small business owner enlightened us on the power of family and of unity.
 Their success knows no bounds.
 Want to know how?

 Meet Tia from AllThatsRustic on Etsy, for our next conversation with a small business owner.
 She has come a long way since her day 1 and the journey has been nothing but a pleasant ride.
 Read on to know more!